cslotboom/Naturalize/README.md

 ```

-## Examples of problems solved using Naturalize
+## Examples of Problems Solved using Naturalize
 Some examples of problems solved using naturalized are outlined in the examples.
 This include
 Finding where to place nodes in a truss: